docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-4.md

 ## Part 4 - Recap

 Moving the web app to Docker gives you a modern, scalable and easily pluggable platform to modernize it.
-Containers running in the same Docker network can communicate with very little overhead, and with [Docker Hub](https://hub.docker.com) and [Docker Store](https://store.docker.com) there are thousands of ready-built, enterprise-grade, open-source applications which you can drop straight into your solution.
+Containers running in the same Docker network can communicate with very little overhead, and with [Docker Store](https://store.docker.com) there are thousands of ready-built, enterprise-grade, open-source applications which you can drop straight into your solution.

 You made one of the app features asynchronous by pulling the functionality out of the website, and into a message handler, using the NATS message queue to plumb them together.
 [NATS](http://nats.io) is a very performant, high-quality messaging system which is perfect for microservice or event-driven architectures, and it can be added to a Dockerized solution with very little effort.
 Without Docker you would need to commission servers for the message queue and ensure it ran with the same level of high-availability as the web application.
 With Docker you run the queue and the app on the same cluster, and the whole solution has the same level of HA.